fishercoder1534/Leetcode/README.md

 ## Contributing
 Your ideas/fixes/algorithms are more than welcome!
-Let's keep this about DSA only, nothing else.
-It'll be easy for every DSA enthusiast to access this AWESOMENESS!!

 0. Please make sure your PR builds after submitting!
 Check out here: https://travis-ci.org/github/fishercoder1534/Leetcode/pull_requests and look for your PR build.
 1. Fork this repo